genesisthomas/Perfectoemailer/README.md

     6. Click on Actions and then click on New.
     7. Browse the actions.bat file, a sample .bat file is found here: https://github.com/PerfectoMobileSA/Device_actions_reporter/blob/master/samples/actions.bat.
-    8. Make sure to edit the actions.bat file and supply your preferred arguments to perfectoemailer [ line:2 ].
+    8. Make sure to edit the actions.bat file and supply your preferred arguments to perfectoai [ line:2 ].
-    9. perfectoemailer will be triggered based on the trigger.
+    9. perfectoai will be triggered based on the trigger.
 <img src="https://github.com/PerfectoMobileSA/Device_actions_reporter/blob/master/docs/win/3.png" height="360" width="760"/>

-    10. Results will be displayed as like the image below if -o is not set to false in perfectoemailer arguments.
+    10. Results will be displayed as like the image below if -o is not set to false in perfectoai arguments.
 <img src="https://github.com/PerfectoMobileSA/Device_actions_reporter/blob/master/docs/win/4.png" height="360" width="760"/>

 ## Scheduling in Mac:

-    1. Type "which perfectoemailer" in terminal to get the physical path of perfectoemailer.
+    1. Type "which perfectoai" in terminal to get the physical path of perfectoai.
 <img src="https://github.com/PerfectoMobileSA/Device_actions_reporter/blob/master/docs/mac/mac1.png" height="360" width="760"/>

     2. Download a sample shell file from  here: https://github.com/PerfectoMobileSA/Device_actions_reporter/blob/master/samples/actions.sh.
     3. Edit the downloaded .sh file.
-    4. Set the physical path of perfectoemailer and applicable arguments.
+    4. Set the physical path of perfectoai and applicable arguments.
     5. Open terminal and navigate to the location where the actions.sh was downloaded and run the following command: chmod +x ./actions.sh
     6. You need to grant cron full disk access.
 Drag /usr/sbin/cron into the Full Disk Access area in System Preferences > Security & Privacy > Privacy tab.